openlookeng/hetu-core/hetu-docs/en/installation/odbc.md

 KerberosKeytabPath=F:/openLooKeng/user.keytab
 ```

-After the preceding configuration is complete, click **Test DSN**.
+After the preceding configuration is completed, click **Test DSN**.
 If the configuration is correct, a dialog box is displayed, indicating that the connection is successfully established.
 You are advised to check whether the corresponding catalog and schema are correctly displayed in the **Catalog** and **Schema** drop-down list boxes.
 After the data source DSN is configured, the ODBC application can be connected to the openLooKeng through the configured DSN.

 ## Data Types Supported by the Driver

-The following table lists the data types supported by the driver, ODBC data types, and openLooKeng data types.
+The following table lists the data types supported by the driver, ODBC data types, and openLooKeng data types:

 | openLooKeng Data Type| ODBC Data Type|
 |:----------:|:----------:|